Genomics in Palliative Care

 Family members often explore genomic testing after their loved one has passed away.
 Sadly, many are told that genomic investigations are not possible because there is no stored DNA sample from their deceased relative.

-Healthcare professionals can support families by offering them an opportunity to store a sample of the patient’s DNA.
-This sample will be stored indefinitely in an NHS Genomics laboratory, providing relatives with the opportunity to explore genomic testing* at a time that feels right for them.
+Healthcare professionals can support families by offering them the opportunity to store a sample of the patient’s DNA.
+This sample will be stored for at least 20 years in an NHS Genomics laboratory, providing relatives with the opportunity to explore genomic testing* at a time that feels right for them.

-*Genomic testing is only available when patients meet eligibility criteria outlined in the National Genomic Test Directory.
+*Genomic testing is only available according to eligibility criteria outlined in the National Genomic Test Directory.
 However, DNA storage may offer opportunity for future genomic testing if criteria change.
+We have identified some scenarios in which DNA Banking could be especially helpful- these are outlined in the FAQs below.

 Possible advantages of DNA Banking & future Genomic Testing